 Core breeding at the Wallenberg laboratory

 The core breeding unit provides a unique possibility to reduce breeding of animals in the research units in order to minimise the risk of infection.
-The core breeding unit is intended for the maintenance of transgenic mouse colonies only.
+The core breeding unit is intended for the maintenance of gene-modified and immunocompromised mice.

-Here, a small number of cages (4-7 cages) can be kept for long periods of time.
-When needed, the colonies can be expanded in the research unit and thereafter used in research at the facility or further transported to other facilities.
+Here, breedings using a small number of cages can be maintained for long periods of time.
+When needed, the offspring can be transported to other KM facilities to be used in experiments, or further transported to facilities outside of KM.

-The main idea of this classification is that the implementation of different barrier levels at KI could create better conditions for animal research.
-That includes the possibility to improve migration of animals between different units without violating the health status of the different areas.
-One of the defined barriers is the core breeding barrier (Barrier B2) at the KM Wallenberg Facility (KM-W) maintains the highest standard at KM for non-germ free rodents.
+The implementation of different barrier levels at KI is in place to create better conditions for animal research.
+That includes the possibility to move animals between different units without violating the health status of the different areas.
+The core breeding barrier (Barrier B2) at the KM Wallenberg Facility (KM-W) maintains the highest standard at KM for non-germ free rodents.

 Purpose of core breeding

 Maintaining live mice free from infections and genetically unchanged is the major purpose for keeping these animals in a protected and enclosed environment.
-This can be achieved by keeping a small set-up of breeding pairs for a specific strain in an area that is separate from all other barriers and to which only a limited amount of persons have access to.
+This can be achieved by keeping a small set-up of breeding pairs for a specific strain in an area that is separate from all other barriers with limited access of personnel.
 In this way the core breeding unit serves as a live back-up repository for the most valuable and regularly used mice.